ahmadsaad58/MongoDB-WebApp/Tutorial/README.md

 As I mentioned earlier, Python is a very versatile language.
 With the right libraries, we can serve a full stack web app and REST API.
 For this tutorial, we will be using **Flask, Flask-Restful, and PyMongo**.
 For our front end, we will be using *Jinja* as our templating engine and *Bootstrap* to make our web app dynamic.
 All of my code and these dependencies are available on the README from my [GitHub Repo](https://git.target.com/SaadAhmad/Mongo-Rest).
 Now, let's jump into the different libraries!

 ## Rest API
 First, we will create our REST API to interact with our Mongo instance.
-We will them create the web app to visualize and test some of our changes.
+We will then create the web app to visualize and test some of our changes.

 ### Flask and Flask-Restful
 To build web applications in Python, there are many frameworks we could use.
 For this tutorial we are going to focus on Flask.
 Flask is a micro web framework for Python.
 Flask's mission it to keep things simple and acessible to get applications up and running very quickly.
 Flask also does not make many decisions for you instead it supports different libraries to add functionality.
 If you are new to Flask or web development, this [documentation](https://flask.palletsprojects.com/en/1.1.x/) will help greatly.